esilver0/CATT/sslstrip-experiment.md

 Verify that this time there is an HTTPS connection even though SSLstrip is enabled.
 HSTS prevented the SSLstrip attack by instructing the browser to not downgrade to HTTP since a secure connection had been established.

-To see the HSTS header, in the Firefox window where NoVNC is running press Ctrl‑Shift‑k to open the console.
-Refresh the page, then click on network.
-Click on one of the files from acl.gov.
+To see the HSTS header, in the Firefox window where NoVNC is running press Ctrl‑Shift‑k to open the console. click on network, then refresh the page.
+Scroll to the top ancd click on the top file from acl.gov.
 In the headers section, look for "Strict-Transfer-Security".

 ![](https://raw.githubusercontent.com/esilver0/CATT/SSLv3/Strict-Transport-Security-Header_small.png)